sanjanb/Machine-Learning/index.md

 ---

-**Disclaimer:** These notes are for personal study and reference only.
-For the official course material, visit [cs229.stanford.edu](http://cs229.stanford.edu/).
+**Disclaimer:** These notes are for personal study and reference.
+For authoritative material, consult textbooks and papers linked in the Foundations and References sections.